 Cassandra Lawlis was born in Kansas City, Missouri, although neither she nor her parents ever lived there.
 She grew up in southeastern Wisconsin and came to Austin via Madison (where she received her BFA in Art), Minneapolis, Portland, OR and NYC.
 While in New York she met her husband, had a baby, and became involved in the local breastfeeding community.
 Also while in NYC, through an series of unlikely events, she helped implement the Quality, Environmental, and Health and Safety Management program at a multinational express shipping company.
 Sorting through all those regulations has made her particularly suited to filing insurance claims at MMBA.
 Her baby is now eight years old but is still awfully cute.

 Laura is a native Texan born in San Antonio, who got to Austin as quickly as she could.
 She received her BA in Studio Art in metals and jewelry and minored in Philosophy.
 She worked as the executive director of Keep Brazos Beautiful for many years.
-Laura started as the MMBA Donor Mom Program Coordinator in July 2015, and loves shepherding all our generous milk donors through the screening process.
+Laura started at MMBA in July 2015, and loves shepherding all our generous milk donors through the screening process.
 Laura has two sons, Gabriel and Jacob, and one glorious grandson named Samuel, 5 cheesy dogs, and 1 cat.
 Laura is a master gardener, rock hound, loves traveling, and building bonfires.

 Volunteer Coordinator and Senior Program Assistant